-Methods for mapping of emissions from domestic fuel combustion across the UK have been realigned in terms of their conceptual approach within the 2009 emission maps.
-Two mapping methods we implemented; one method being applied to England, Scotland and Wales (Great Britain) and the other method to Northern Ireland.
+Two mapping methods were implemented; one method being applied to England, Scotland and Wales (Great Britain) and the other method to Northern Ireland.
 The approach was necessary owing to varying levels of data quality and availability in Northern Ireland compared to the rest of GB where higher resolution datasets were more readily available.